maximilienandile/producti/README.md

         * KMS Kay Source : 'My Current Account' => Select key with alias : `ssm-encryption-key-producti-prod`
         * Value : see `doc/secrets.example.json`

-### Deployment
+### Deployment (with Serverless)

 Note that the DynamoDb table will be created !

+Warning ! : When the stack is removed the database will be ALSO deleted...

 #### Prod